philanc/plc/README.md

 * NORX, a *very* fast authenticated encryption algorithm with associated data (AEAD).
 NORX is a 3rd-round candidate to [CAESAR](http://competitions.cr.yp.to/caesar.html).
 This Lua code implements the default NORX 64-4-1 variant (state is 16 64-bit words, four rounds, no parallel execution, key and nonce are 256 bits)

 * NORX32, a variant of NORX intended for smaller architectures (32-bit and less).
 Key and nonce are 128 bits.
-(Note that this NORX32 Lua implementation is twice as slow as the default 64-bit NORX.
+(Note that this NORX32 Lua implementation is half as fast as the default 64-bit NORX.
 It is included here only for compatibility with other implementations - In Lua, use the default NORX implementation!)

 * Rabbit, a fast stream cipher, selected in the eSTREAM portfolio along with Salsa20, and defined in RFC 4503 (128-bit key, 64-bit IV - see more information and links in rabbit.lua)